Early New England Dancing

-During this time square dancing became very popular throughout most of the country, and as amplification became more practical, many callers started calling singing squares in which the calls were sung to popular songs of the day as well as classics like Golden Slippers and Darling Nellie Grey.
-Another trend was toward dancing couples dances such as waltzes and polkas.
-These round dances, as they came to be called, were often done in alternation with squares.
+During this time square dancing became very popular throughout most of the country, and as amplification became more practical, many callers started calling singing squares in which the calls were sung to popular songs of the day as well as classics like Golden Slippers and Darling Nelly Gray.
+Squares were commonly danced in sets of three.
+They were generally danced in alternation with sets of round dances — couples dances such as waltzes, polkas, schottisches, foxtrots and others.
+At some dances a round dance set might consist of three waltzes or three polkas; at other dances each round dances in a set would be different.
+At some dances there might be one or two contradances in the cycle as well; that became less common as time went on.
 The first edition of Good Morning, published in 1925, contained mostly contras and quadrilles.
 By the fourth edition in 1943 these were considerably less numerous, and instead there were many singing squares and round dances.

 During the 1940s and 1950s the western style of square dancing became more popular.
 These included singing squares and squares done to a more patter style of calling.
 They gradually became more complex, and started requiring lessons before dancing in a set.
 That was the start of club-style Western square dancing which was popular for many years.